odkr/pandoc-zotxt.lua/man/man1/pandoc-zotxt.lua.rst

 To use such a bibliography file, set the "zotero-bibliography" metadata field to a filename.
-If that filename is relative, the file is searched for in the resource search path; if no file of the given name can be found, the filename is interpreted as being relative to the directory of the first input file or, if no input files were given, the current working directory.
+If that filename is relative, the file is searched for in the resource search path; if no file of the given name can be found there, the filename is interpreted as being relative to the directory of the first input file or, if no input files were given, the current working directory.

-The filename may contain environment variables, which have to be enclosed in ``${...}``; for example, ``${HOME}`` will be replaced with your home directory.
+The filename may contain environment variables.
+Variable names are enclosed in ``${...}``; for example, ``${HOME}`` will be replaced with your home directory.
 Any series of *n* dollar signs will be replaced with *n* – 1 dollar signs, so that you can escape them should they occur in a filename.